In the Heat of the Night (film): Plot

-Wealthy industrialist Phillip Colbert and his wife are in Sparta, Mississippi, to oversee the building of a factory.
-Late one night, police officer Sam Wood discovers Colbert's murdered body in the street.
+In September 1966, wealthy industrialist Phillip Colbert and his wife are in Sparta, Mississippi, to oversee the building of a factory.
+Late one night, police officer Sam Wood discovers Colbert's corpse in the street.
 Wood finds Virgil Tibbs, a black man with a fat wallet, at the train station and arrests him.
-Police chief Bill Gillespie accuses him of murder and robbery but learns Tibbs is a homicide detective from Philadelphia, who was passing through town after visiting his mother.
-Tibbs wants to leave town on the next train, but his Chief in Philadelphia suggests he stay in Sparta to help Gillespie with the murder investigation.
+Police Chief Bill Gillespie accuses him of murder and robbery, but learns Tibbs is a homicide detective from Philadelphia, who was passing through town after visiting his mother.
+Tibbs wants to leave town on the next train, but his Chief in Philadelphia requests Tibbs stay in Sparta to help Gillespie with the murder investigation.
 Though Gillespie, like many of Sparta's white residents, is racist, he and Tibbs reluctantly agree to work together.

 A doctor estimates that Colbert had been dead for less than an hour when his body was found.
 Tibbs examines the body and concludes that the murder happened much earlier, the killer was right-handed, and the victim had been killed elsewhere and moved to where Wood found his body.

 Gillespie arrests another suspect, Harvey Oberst, who protests his innocence.
-Tibbs, after being jailed for withholding his findings subsequent to examining the body, reveals that Oberst is left-handed and has witnesses to confirm his alibi.
+Tibbs, after being jailed for withholding his findings after examining the body, reveals that Oberst is left-handed and has witnesses to confirm his alibi.
 Frustrated by the ineptitude of the police but impressed by Tibbs, Colbert's widow threatens to halt construction of the factory unless Tibbs leads the investigation.

 Tibbs initially suspects the murderer is wealthy plantation owner Eric Endicott, a genteel racist and Sparta's most powerful citizen, who opposed Colbert's new factory.
 When Tibbs begins interrogating him, Endicott slaps him, and Tibbs slaps him back.
+Gillespie accuses Tibbs of also being racist for focusing the investigation on Endicott.
 Afterwards, Endicott sends a gang of thugs after him.
 Gillespie rescues Tibbs and tells him to leave town to save himself, but Tibbs is determined to stay and solve the case.